blackbaud/uat-kit/content/walkthroughs/201/xpaths/index.md

 ## Introduction to XPaths

-Selenium's WebDriver is what the UAT SDK (Project Blue) uses interact with the web browser, and XPath is the selection methology for finding elements in the browser.
+Selenium's WebDriver is what the UAT SDK (Project Blue) uses to interact with the web browser, and XPath is the selection methology for finding elements in the browser.

 <div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">WebDriver search using an XPath selector condition.</div></div><pre><code class="language-csharp">
 IWebElement someElement = driver.FindElement(By.XPath(String.Format("//button[contains(@class,'linkbutton')]/div[text()='Constituent search']")));